Team Europe logo

 Overview

-The highest-ranked Norwegian in ATP history and a three-time Grand Slam singles finalist, Ruud is undefeated in Laver Cup competition following decisive singles victories at Boston 2021 and London 2022.
-Most recently he was runner-up at Roland Garros to 23-major singles champion, Novak Djokovic.
-Oslo-born Ruud, 24, holds 10 ATP singles titles and has been a stand-out contender among the next generation of players, compiling excellent results on clay and hard court surfaces.
+The highest-ranked Norwegian in ATP history and a three-time Grand Slam singles finalist, Ruud has competed in four editions of the Laver Cup since Boston 2021.
+Oslo-born Ruud, 26, holds 13 ATP singles titles and has been a stand-out contender among the next generation of players, compiling excellent results on clay and hard court surfaces.

 Off Court

 Ruud’s idol growing up was Rafael Nadal, and after starting tennis aged four, he spent time at the Rafael Nadal Academy in Mallorca.
-He loves watching golf and has a separate Instagram account to share his passion for the sport, @casper_golfer.
+In 2024 he teamed with Nadal in doubles in Bastad where they reached the semifinals.
+Ruud loves watching golf and has a separate Instagram account to share his passion for the sport, @casper_golfer.
 He says he would be a pilot if he had not been a successful tennis player and follows the Tampa Bay Lightning hockey team.
 He is coached by his father, Christian, who achieved a career-high No.39 ranking on the ATP Tour.

 Career